JoelAnalytics/JoelAnalytics/README.md

-- 🔭 I’m currently working on building my technical skill in Data Analysis
+- 🔭 My Name is Joel and I’m currently working on building my technical skill in Data Analysis
 - 🌱 I’m currently learning SQL, Python and Power BI
 - 👯 I’m looking to collaborate on everything data analysis and projects
 - 💬 Ask me about my learning journey